corbiton/react-extended-components/readme.md

 # React-extended-components
-#### A small collection of React reusable components to keep your JSX clean from conditional checks and JS code snippets
+##### A compact set of React components that streamline your JSX by eliminating conditional statements and JS code fragments.

 ## Components

 ### ShouldRender
-When you want to render elements conditionally
+Conditionally render elements with ease.

 ```
     import { ShouldRender } from 'react-extended-components';